Autopia: Disneyland Autopia

 Autopia in 1996, before its complete remodel in 2000.
 The Autopia cars at this time closely resembled the Corvette Stingray.

 A 1967-era Corvette Stingray-style Autopia car on display in the Disneyland Hotel.

 An overhead view, looking down at an Autopia car in 2003.

 The Disneyland Autopia, in one form or another, is one of the few current attractions that opened with the park on July 17, 1955.
 When it opened, it represented the future of what would become America's multilane limited-access highways, which were still being developed.
 President Eisenhower had yet to sign the Interstate Highway legislation at the time Disneyland opened.
 Disneyland Autopia’s original sponsor from 1955 until 1970 was Richfield Oil.

 Drivers can use the steering wheel along the track but the center rail will guide the cars along the track regardless of steering input.
-Drivers/children too short to depress the gas pedal are paired with taller individuals who can.
+Drivers and children too short to depress the gas pedal are paired with taller individuals who can.
 Brakes are applied automatically when the driver releases the gas pedal.